-Tickets are in the form of a plastic card which will be punched when you go in.
+Tickets will be punched when you go in.
 You should also get a stamp on your arm or hand to show that you’ve entered the stadium; this acts as a reentry stamp when you want to go back inside.

 The club shop is located in front of the stadium on Sunthon Kosa Road and sells replica shirts and various other memorabilia.
-It was very poorly stocked in 2016 but with the club being back in the TPL in 2017 there should be a lot more stuff on sale.
+Please note that last time we checked the shop was only fully operational on matchdays with very few items for sale at other times.

 Food & Drink